ichiro-its/ros2-ws-action/README.md

 ## Usage

-To get started with the ROS 2 Build and Test Workspace Action, you can refer to the [action.yaml](./action.yaml) file for detailed configuration options.
+To get started with the ROS 2 Workspace Action, you can refer to the [action.yaml](./action.yaml) file for detailed configuration options.
 Additionally, if you are new to GitHub Actions, you can explore the [GitHub Actions guide](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) for a comprehensive overview.

 ### Inputs

-Here are the available input parameters for the ROS 2 Build and Test Workspace Action:
+Here are the available input parameters for the ROS 2 Workspace Action:

 | Name | Default | Description |
 | --- | --- | --- |